Flowering Time: C. glabella – Spring and Summer. C. pubescens – Spring

 Cassytha have small fruits that can be eaten in small amounts.
 If you hold the fruit in your mouth for a while while chewing it slowly, it releases quite a large amount of mucilage, hence the name ‘snottygobble’.
 Don’t eat too many of them though, they are quite a good laxative!

-The last 2 cm or so of the vine can be eaten too, its a little like Asparagus.
+The last two centimetres or so of the vine can be eaten too, its a little like Asparagus.

-I like to keep one in my mouth while walking in the bush to keep my mouth from drying out.
+I like to keep a fruit in my mouth while walking in the bush to keep my mouth from drying out.